 Observer bias is something that we all have, and it is something that we all would like to believe that we do not have.
 But if you have ever fallen in love with someone you know that you become kind of blind to their faults and you only tent to see the things that you want to see and you tend not to see the things that you do not want to see, that’s observer bias.
 Or if you have ever looked for a house or an apartment to rent, you have always looked right past those signs before because there are all kinds of information out there.
 But now that you are looking for a house, now that you are looking for an apartment you see the signs just about everywhere.
 That is what observer bias is.
 Observer bias is defined as when the observer’s beliefs and expectations subconsciously influence their inspection results.
 That means that when you are looking for something different you are going to find something different, if you are looking for something else you are going to find something else.

 I would like to emphasize, we at Nazarene Israel have absolutely no issue whatsoever with Devorah’s Date Tree’s new moon reports, in fact we send them a small amount of money each month to help them with their search.
 It is not the new moons that are at issue.
-However, we have some serious issues with their Aviv Barley Reports for reasons we are going to cover in this video.
+However, we have some serious issues with their Aviv Barley Reports for reasons we are going to cover in this study.
 And the primary root of the problem is that, since Devorah Gordon is a Karaite, she follows the Karaite theology which has a completely different definition of what Aviv Barley is.
 And there is a real problem with that.

 You might think, well the new moon is the new moon, and the barley is the barley so there is no problem there.
 But when we look at Matthew chapter 16 in verse 6, Yeshua warns us.
 He says, “take heed and beware of the leaven, (referring to the false doctrine) of the pharisees and the Sadducees”, and that is referring to our orthodox Jewish brethren and our Karaite Jewish brethren.